-The adrenal glands sit atop the kidneys and function as exocrine glands that produce a variety of essential-to-life hormones including adrenaline, aldosterone, and cortisol.
+The adrenal glands sit atop the kidneys and produce a variety of essential-to-life hormones.
 In short, these hormones are responsible for regulating the body’s metabolism, immune system suppression, regulation of blood pressure and electrolyte balance, and the rapid response to stress.
 (Think: flight or fight response.)

 Lifestyle and diet changes are usually necessary to recover from adrenal fatigue.